rand3289/OutNet/readme.md

 As computers get faster the need for large service providers should decrease.
 More can be done locally on your own computer.
 Home users due to their sheer numbers have more computing power than any company.
 Yet corporations maintain control of your data by building centralized services.
 Use of centralized services can be avoided by distributing the equivalent of the server parts of these services among users.
 Everyone can run a tiny search engine, a phone app store or a social network at home.
 This model requires linking many small services in a distributed (P2P) network.

+Participating in OutNet or projects like OutNet is the only way for you to take control over your information, your content and monetization of your content.
+It is the only way of preventing large companies from owning your data.
+With OutNet, you get to host your videos, your posts, your pictures and no one can tell you what to do, shut you down or take that away from you.
+OutNet does not hide any illegal activities.
+It stops other from gaining control over you.

 Currently domain names allow you to find services on the internet.
-There are problems with using domain names for distributing services.
-A list of computer names or IPs must be maintained in one location.
+Using domain names is not suitable for distributing services.
+When domain names are used, resourses must be maintained in a few central locations.
 An example is a BitTorrent tracker.
-Most users on the internet do not have a registered domain name.
+Another problem is that most users on the internet do not have a registered domain name.
 You have to pay for registering most domains.
 You can not point your domain name to your home IP address since it may change except with dynamic DNS.
 Domain names can be shut down by third parties.
-I believe instead of being regulated, detrimental aspects of the internet should be voted off by majority.
+With OutNet, instead of being regulated, detrimental aspects of the internet can be voted off by majority and get lost within the noise.

 Reading further requires understanding of the following concepts:
 https://en.wikipedia.org/wiki/Kazaa